MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-connect-tools.md

 `powerbi://api.powerbi.com/v1.0/fabrikam.com/Sales Workspace`.

-> [!NOTE]
-> To determine the primary domain name and ID of a Power BI tenant, sign into the Azure portal, select Azure Active Directory from the main menu, and then note the information on the Azure Active Directory Overview page.
+To determine the primary domain name and ID of a Power BI tenant, sign into the Azure portal, select Azure Active Directory from the main menu, and then note the information on the Azure Active Directory Overview page.
 For more information, see [Find the Microsoft Azure AD tenant ID and primary domain name](/partner-center/find-ids-and-domain-names).

 > [!NOTE]
 > Connecting to a [**My Workspace**](../consumer/end-user-workspaces.md#types-of-workspaces) by using the XMLA endpoint is currently not supported.